NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Stolen Fate/Drustan.md

 abilities_mid:
   - name: ""
   - name: "Iron Command"
     desc: "`pf2:r` (divine,emotion,mental) **Trigger** An enemy within 15 feet damages Drustan\n* * *\n\n**Effect** Drustan commands the triggering enemy to kneel before him in obedience.
 If they dare to refuse, they must pay the price in pain and anguish.
-The triggering enemy and each other enemy within 15 feet of Drustan must choose one of the following options.\n\n*   The enemy kneels, dropping [[Conditions/Prone|Prone]] as a free action.\n*   The enemy refuses, and Drustan deals 4 mental to the enemy (the triggering enemy instead takes 4d6 mental damage and 5 persistent evil damage).\n\nDrustan also deals an additional 2 spirit with his Strikes against the triggering enemy until the end of Drustan's next turn."
+The triggering enemy and each other enemy within 15 feet of Drustan must choose one of the following options.\n\n*   The enemy kneels, dropping [[Conditions/Prone|Prone]] as a free action.\n*   The enemy refuses, and Drustan deals 4 mental damage to the enemy (the triggering enemy instead takes 4d6 mental + 5 persistent spirit damage).\n\nDrustan also deals an additional 2 spirit damage with his Strikes against the triggering enemy until the end of Drustan's next turn."

 attacks:
   - name: ""

-  - name: "Melee"
+  - name: "**Melee** `pf2:1` Bastard Sword"
-    desc: "`pf2:1` Bastard Sword +29 (magical, two-hand d12)\n__Damage__  3d8 + 11 slashing 1d6 bleed"
+    desc: "+29 (magical, two-hand d12)\n__Damage__  3d8 + 11 slashing 1d6 bleed"

   - name: "Divine Focus Spells"
     desc: "2 Focus Points, DC 31, attack +23; __7th __  _[[Compendium.pf2e.spells-srd.Item.tYP8unoR0a5Dq9EA|Litany of Depravity]]_, _[[Spells/Touch of the Void|Touch of Corruption]]_"